essesm/ROptionsData/README.md

 Please refer to [input.csv](input.csv) for properly formatted input files or run [this script](run.R).

-Dates in the input file must be in the format yyyy-mm-dd.
+Dates in the input file must be in the format MM/dd/yyyy.

 ```R
 UpdateStocks('input.csv', 'stock_output.csv')